 4. One of the most impressing Indian army facts is that the non-vegetarian food is not served in any mess anywhere on Tuesdays and Thursdays to pay respect to god Hanuman and Pir BaBa.
-In addition to this, a Mandir parade is also held every week where, whole unit including their families involve in prayers.
+In addition to this, a Mandir parade is also held every week where the whole unit including their families is involved in the prayers.

-5. One of the coolest Indian army facts or the other armed forces of India that there are no reservation policies included in the recruitment of a Jawan or an officer.
-It is most un-biased institution of India, where everyone is treated equally irrespective of their caste, religion, creed or gender.
-This makes these services a unique platform in every sense.
+5. One of the coolest Indian army facts or the other armed forces of India is that there are no reservation policies in the recruitment of a Jawan or an officer.
+It is the most unbiased institution in India, where everyone is treated equally irrespective of their caste, religion, creed or gender.
+This fact makes these services a unique platform in every sense.

-6. Indian army holds the record of building the highest bridge in the world.
+6. Indian army holds the record for building the highest bridge in the world.
 Built in August 1982, the Bailey bridge is located in the Ladakh region in the Himalayan Mountains.
 It is situated between the two rivers named Dras and Suru.
 With the help of the MES (Military engineering services), the Indian army is always prepared towards any kind of construction required whether its road, terrain or something else.
-Also, Indian army plays a major role in the rehabilitation or construction of the disaster affected regions.
+Also, the Indian army plays a major role in the rehabilitation or construction of the disaster-affected regions.

-7. One of the biggest achievements of the Indian Army was highlighted in the early September, 1965.
-The 11th infantry division of the Pakistan attacked, crossing the Indian border and captured the khemkaran region in Punjab.
+7. One of the biggest achievements of the Indian Army was highlighted in the early September 1965.
+The 11th infantry division of Pakistan attacked, crossing the Indian border and captured the Khemkaran region in Punjab.
 The Indian army responded in a very brave manner and flooded the whole sugar cane field in the night.
 As a result, the enemy tanks were neutralized and they slowed down.
-Due to this, the Indian army succeeded to destroy 97 Pakistani tanks, also named as patton tanks.
-Even today those tanks are being kept in the khemkaran.
-Due to this magnificent victory, the area itself was named as patton nagar.
+Due to this, the Indian army succeeded to destroy 97 Pakistani tanks, also named Patton tanks.
+Even today those tanks are being kept in the Khemkaran.
+Due to this magnificent victory, the area itself was named Patton Nagar.

 Whenever this battle is remembered in history, the name of the war hero Havaldar PVC Abdul Hamid is always taken as he was the inspiration behind Indian victory in this battle.
-This brave soldier with his extreme valour took over the tanks all by himself.
+This brave soldier with his extreme valor took over the tanks all by himself.
 He took his jeep and advanced towards the tanks.
-Undertaking the heavy shelling and firing, this man shot down three tanks ,one after the other, but was killed before he could turn for another one.
-He was awarded with the Param veer chakra posthumously.
+Undertaking the heavy shelling and firing, this man shot down three tanks, one after the other, but was killed before he could turn for another one.
+He was awarded the Param veer chakra posthumously.

-9. The president’s bodyguard is another armoured regiment of the Indian army, which is the oldest among all the other regiments.
-Formed in 1773, currently they are situated at the Rashtrapati Bhavan in New Delhi.
+9. The president’s bodyguard is another armored regiment of the Indian army, which is the oldest among all the other regiments.
+Formed in 1773, currently, they are situated at the Rashtrapati Bhavan in New Delhi.

 There have been enormous incidents when the Indian soldiers have shown their bravery, be it the battle of Longewala in 1971, or any other battle, they had stood by their ideals and standards.